Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Models

 Nuclear reaction rates are modified using the \texttt{reaction\_for\_special\_factor} option in the \texttt{star\_job} section of the MESA inlist.
 For the CNO cycle, we adopt the parameter $\eta_{\rm CNO}$ to linearly scale the rates of five key reactions included in the approx21 nuclear reaction network: (1) $^{12}{\rm C}+^1{\rm H} \rightarrow ^{13}{\rm N}+\gamma$, (2) $^{14}{\rm N}+^1{\rm H} \rightarrow ^{15}{\rm O}+\gamma$, (3) $^{16}{\rm O}+^1{\rm H} \rightarrow ^{17}{\rm F}+\gamma$, (4) $^{15}{\rm N}+^1{\rm H} \rightarrow ^{16}{\rm O}+\gamma$, and (5) $^{15}{\rm O}+^1{\rm H} \rightarrow ^{12}{\rm C}+^{4}{\rm He}$.
 In addition, we use another factor $\eta_{3\alpha}$ to linearly scale the reaction rate of the triple-alpha process.

-We also designed an experiment in which the CNO reaction rates are modified only during the shell H-burning phase in the post-main-sequence stage.
-Specifically, the adjustment is applied the adjustment is applied once the He core has formed and is limited to regions outside the core.
-By default in MESA, the He core is defined as the region where the H mass fraction satisfies $X_{\rm H} \leq 0.1$.
-For this experiment, we used the factor $\eta_{\rm shellCNO}$ to linearly scale the CNO reaction rates in the H burning shell.
+We also perform an experiment in which the CNO reaction rates are modified only during the post-main-sequence shell H-burning phase.
+The adjustment is applied after the He core forms and is restricted to regions outside the core, which MESA defines as zones with $X_{\rm H} > 0.1$.
+In this experiment, we linearly scale the CNO reaction rates in the H burning shell by a factor $\eta_{\rm shellCNO}$.

-In addition to the extensive grid of stellar models with varying masses and metallicities presented in Paper I, we have constructed four new distinct grids of MESA models spanning different parameter spaces.
-In total, these five grids contain 6,896 models.
-A summary of the model configurations is provided below and in Table~\ref{tab:model_grids}.
+In total, we construct five grids of MESA models covering different parameter spaces, comprising 6,896 models:

-\begin{enumerate} \item[(a)] Initial stellar mass ($M_i$) and metallicity ($Z$), from Paper I. \item[(b)] Metallicity ($Z$) and opacity (set by $\zeta_{\rm opacity}$). \item[(c)] Hydrogen-burning rate (scaled by $\eta_{\rm CNO}$) and opacity (set by $\zeta_{\rm opacity}$). \item[(d)] Shell Hydrogen-burning rate (scaled by $\eta_{\rm shellCNO}$ for the burning shell) and opacity (set by $\zeta_{\rm opacity}$). \item[(e)] Helium-burning rate (scaled by $\eta_{3\alpha}$) and opacity (set by $\zeta_{\rm opacity}$).
+\begin{enumerate} \item[(a)] Initial stellar mass ($M_i$) and metallicity ($Z$), from Paper I. \item[(b)] Metallicity ($Z$) and opacity (set by $\zeta_{\kappa}$). \item[(c)] Hydrogen-burning rate (scaled by $\eta_{\rm CNO}$) and opacity (set by $\zeta_{\kappa}$). \item[(d)] Shell Hydrogen-burning rate (scaled by $\eta_{\rm shellCNO}$ for the burning shell) and opacity (set by $\zeta_{\kappa}$). \item[(e)] Helium-burning rate (scaled by $\eta_{3\alpha}$) and opacity (set by $\zeta_{\kappa}$).

-\end{enumerate} Grid (a), as presented in Paper I, consists of realistic stellar models used to demonstrate the existence of a critical metallicity.
-On the other hand, the models in Grids (b)--(e) are not intended to represent realistic stars; instead, they act as experimental models to investigate the effects of specific stellar parameters.
-For comparison, we vary only two parameters in each grid of models, with all other parameters identical to those in Grid (a).
-Grids (b)$-$(e) are based on $25\,M_{\odot}$ stars, with Grids (c)--(e) further restricted to $Z = 0.001$.
+\end{enumerate} Grids (b)--(e) serve as controlled experiments for separating the effects of specific stellar parameters.
+In each grid, only two parameters are varied, while all others are kept identical to Grid~(a).
+Grids (b)--(e) are based on $25\,M_{\odot}$ models, with Grids (c)--(e) further restricted to $Z = 0.001$.
+The full set of model parameters is summarized in Table~\ref{tab:model_grids}.